Crypto assets

 Prevention of Market Abuse

-The MiCA establishes a market abuse regime for crypto assets outside the scope of the market abuse regulation (MAR).
+The MiCAR establishes a market abuse regime for crypto-assets outside the scope of the market abuse regulation (MAR).
 The scope of the MAR is basically limited to financial instruments and hence only covers securities tokens.

 Pilot Regime for DLT Market Infrastructure

 The aggregate market value of all the DLT financial instruments that are admitted to trading on a DLT market infrastructure or that are recorded on a DLT market infrastructure shall not exceed EUR 6 billion.
-Once this threshold is exceeded, the infrastructure needs to transition away from the Pilot Regime (Transition Strategy).
+Once this threshold is exceeded, the infrastructure needs to transition away from the Pilot Regime.

 Digital Operational Resilience